Physician Assistant (BPA)

 - More Information about Physician Assistant

-An onlin master's degree option is offered through a cooperative agreement with NOVA Southeastern University.
+Online master's degree options are offered through cooperative agreements with NOVA Southeastern University and Marywood University.

 Recommended High School Subjects

 High school students should focus their academic course work on written and oral communication, upper level mathematics, biology, chemistry, and physics courses with labs.

 Special Admissions Requirements